What Makes Conflict? How Are Conflicts Resolved?

 Posted Nov 14, 2012

 What is conflict?
-Conflict is disagreement, but contrary to popular belief conflict does not necessarily involve fighting.
-As I explain in my book From Conflict to Resolution, conflict exists in any situation where facts, desires or fears pull or push participants against each other or in divergent directions.
+Conflict is disagreement—but contrary to popular belief, conflict does not necessarily involve fighting.
+As I explain in my book From Conflict to Resolution, conflict exists in any situation where facts, desires, or fears pull or push participants against each other or in divergent directions.

 What is conflict resolution?

 Conflict resolution is the process of trying to find a solution to a conflict.
-Ideally conflict resolution is collaborative problem-solving, a cooperative talking-together process that leads to choosing a plan of action that both of you can feel good about.
+Ideally, conflict resolution is collaborative problem-solving, a cooperative talking-together process that leads to choosing a plan of action that both of you can feel good about.

 How can you tell when there is a conflict afoot?

-When people sense disagreement they tend to feel uncomfortable.
-Discomfort, that is, slightly negative emotions, alert you to the reality that a situation of conflict is occurring.
-That is, one person wants, thinks or does one thing, and another has a different perspective or prefers a different course of action.
+When people sense disagreement, they tend to feel uncomfortable.
+Discomfort—that is, slightly negative emotions—alerts you to the reality that a situation of conflict is occurring.
+One person wants, thinks, or does one thing, and another has a different perspective or prefers a different course of action.
 Decisions, therefore, are one danger point.
 Any time two people need to pick a shared course of action, they are at risk for experiencing conflict.

 Seeing things differently can also provoke conflict.
 Fortunately, there are ways to disagree that prevent conflicts from emerging in these situations.
-I write about these in my posting on How To Disagree Agreeably.
+(I write about these in my post "How To Disagree Agreeably.")

-Step 1.
-Recognition that there is a problem that needs to be solved.
+- Recognize that there is a problem that needs to be solved.

-To illustrate each step let us take an example of a couple, Jim and Barbara, trying to decide on a summer vacation.
+To illustrate each step, let us take an example of a couple, Jim and Barbara, trying to decide on a summer vacation.

 Note that the first step in moving forward toward resolving a conflict consists of both sides saying what is initially on their minds.
 Both sides speak; both sides listen to the other, even though what they want seems to be in conflict.

 Danger: Participants who at this point head straight for the third step, finding solutions, will find themselves locked in a tug-of-war, a power struggle over whose way will prevail.
 Far better is to proceed immediately to step two.

-This step requires a change from looking at possible solutions to exploring the underlying concerns that your initial suggestions had been meant to accomplish.
+This step requires a shift from looking at possible solutions to exploring the underlying concerns that your initial suggestions had been meant to accomplish.
 Solutions are plans of action.
 Concerns are underlying desires, fears, and other factors that matter to you in a given situation.

 Barbara: That makes sense.
 As for me, I want to stay in one place because I have been working such long hours.
 I just would like to rest.
-I want to relax, to slow down, to recuperate.
+I want to relax, slow down, and recuperate.
 I also would love time to read, since I have so little time to read most of the year.

 Agreement and resolution come when the two people involved in a conflict create a plan of action that includes ways to meet the underlying concerns of both parties.